DecisionsDev/odm-docker-kubernetes/azure/README.md

     --tags Owner=pylochou@fr.ibm.com Team=DBA Usage=demo Usage_desc="Azure customers support" Delete_date=2021-02-15
 ```

-> NOTE: By default, a Kubernetes cluster version 1.16 or higher is created.
+> Note:  By default, a Kubernetes cluster version 1.16 or higher is created.

 ### Set up your environment to this cluster